chrislyons-dev/archlette/docs/architecture/default_container__basic_node.md

 ---
 ##### `deduplicateRelationships()`

-Deduplicate relationships by source+destination+stereotype combination First occurrence wins - preserves description from first relationship This allows multiple relationships between the same elements with different stereotypes
+Deduplicate relationships by source+destination combination
+- Excludes self-referential relationships (source === destination)
+- Merges descriptions and stereotypes with " | " separator when duplicates are found
+- Extracts imported names from descriptions (removes "imports " prefix) and keeps only unique names
+- Returns one relationship per unique source+destination pair

 <table>
 <tbody>